atrsoftgmbh/atrshmlog/readme.txt

 - SWIG
   The SWIG layer for the module

+- unsupported
+  The binaries and the helpers thath have not directly to do with the module.

 To start : take the html documentation index file in your browser and start to read it.